EduardoRenz/Biscoint-Bitcoin-Arbitrage/README.md

 # Biscoint-Bitcoin-Arbitrage
-An Arbitragem python algorithim to buy and sell Bitocin on Biscoint exchange.
+An Arbitrage python algorithim to buy and sell Bitocin on Biscoint exchange.

 | WARNING: This can be a risky and you can lose your money!
 Run by your own risk! |